 For example, if your partner calls you disobedient for not following everything that they say, then do not convince or reason with them.
-Instead, you can say, “Stop the name-calling, it is against my principles, and I cannot do it.”
+Instead, you can assert your boundaries of respect.

 - Introspect into your emotions: You cannot control your abusive partner’s behavior, but you can always have your emotions in check.
 Next time when your partner throws a nasty comment, examine your emotions — are they healthy emotions such as sadness and disappointment or unhealthy emotions such as anger, frustration, guilt, etc. Try to move from unhealthy to healthy emotions and then work on how you can express these emotions to your partner.

 For example, if your partner doesn’t let you go out with your friends by tricking you into feeling guilty, instead of canceling the plan, tell them how much you need this ‘me’ time.